SMS Pro Aviation Safety Software Blog 4 Airlines & Airports

 Most of the popular aviation SMS solutions are subscription-based and some have the option of hosting on your server.
 With a subscription to aviation SMS database software, the subscription payments are typically monthly or annually.
 Costs vary by the number of employees or the number of aircraft.
 Operators that focus pricing on the number of aircraft are commonly flight operations specific and their solutions are not as flexible as those that don't focus on aircraft.

 There are also some free aviation SMS solutions on the market.
 Free aviation SMS software may be great for starting your SMS program but don't expect to have all the features of a paid subscription.
-Smaller operators and many governmental agencies without an aviation SMS budget typically sign up for the free aviation SMS subscriptions.
+Smaller operators and many governmental agencies without an aviation SMS budget typically sign up for free aviation SMS subscriptions.

 Are Aviation SMS Databases Right for Our Company?